Rram4812/Personal-Project-G-L-Calculator/README.md

 The problem:

-  Purchasing crypto currency through Coinbase is a very user-friendly and fast way to own different crypto currincies.
+  Purchasing crypto currency through Coinbase is a very user-friendly and fast way to own different coins.
 As an investor its important to keep track of unrealized and realized gains/losses, to have as much information on an investment is key in making trading decisions (to buy, to sell, or to hold).